Electrician vs. Contractor: What You Need to Know

 Why “General” Contractor?

 You may have noticed that we use the term general contractor when discussing a jack of all trades.
-That guy you call to fix some siding damage, and then replace a few light bulbs or a faulty breakers before he goes.
+That guy you call to fix some siding damage, and then replace a few light bulbs or a faulty breaker before he goes.
 Or someone who subcontracts out work.
 This is a general contractor, and it’s important to make the distinction because there are “electrical contractors” too.

 The term contractor generally just means he or she is part of a major business.
 At GAC Services our teams as a whole are contractors, and our electricians are “electrical contractors.”